binary-butterfly/wtfjson/README.md

 # WTFjson

-This package is an approach to use some of WTForms ideas for JSON API validation.
+This package is an approach to use some of WTForms great ideas for JSON API validation.

+Status: development / alpha.